mrocklin/blog/_posts/work/2012-12-11-Statistical-Simplification.md

 ### A Failing of sympy.stats

 Currently sympy.stats does not simplify stochastic expressions with expert knowledge.
-The information in the Loomis' chart is not encoded.
+The information in the Leemis' chart is not encoded.
 This causes some fairly embarassing failures like the following

 {% highlight python %}
 In [1]: from sympy.stats import *